 How to Get There

 By car Dresden is approximately 5 hours and 30 minutes northeast of Kaiserslautern, 4 hours and 45 minutes northeast of Wiesbaden, and 5 hours and 15 minutes of Stuttgart.
-For train information, simply click on DB Bahn.
+For train information, check with DB Bahn.

 Featured Image Photo Credit: © Pixabay-Pixaline